Alaska Drug Addiction

 Alcohol is a Severe Burden for Alaska Natives

 As is true in many Native American communities, alcohol hits Alaska Natives (AN) hard.
 This population experiences rates of fetal alcohol syndrome at 3.5 times the rate of other Alaskans and 7 times the national rate.
-AN suicides make up 40 percent of all the suicides in the state but ANs comprise only 16 percent of the population.
-State-wide, alcohol is involved in 70 percent of all suicides, AN or otherwise.
+Alaska Native suicides make up 40 percent of all the suicides in the state, but comparatively this group makes up only 16 percent of the population.
+Statewide, alcohol is involved in 70 percent of all suicides.

-In AN communities, alcohol contributes to 85 percent of domestic violence and 80 percent of sexual assault.
+In Alaska Native communities, alcohol contributes to 85 percent of domestic violence and 80 percent of sexual assault.
 Alcohol abuse was the fourth leading cause of death between 1993 and 2002.

 Drug Rehabilitation Efforts are Hampered by Remoteness of Communities